Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 So in order to stick with the theme of the revolution and emphasise the conscious shopping mindset, we need to make the sign-up form about the conscious shopping revolution, too.

-On the other hand, if you wanted to keep the sign-up focused on the 10% discount code, we would recommend adjusting the subject line so people understand this is where to find their discount code.
+On the other hand, if you wanted to keep the sign-up focused on the 10% discount code, I would recommend adjusting the subject line so people understand this is where to find their discount code.

 About Open Rates

 The Welcome email has a 53% open rate.
 That’s almost three times the average email open rate of UK businesses!
-(Here are some more ecommerce email stats if you want to dig deeper.)

-If you’re a small company, we would encourage you to aim higher, though.
+If you’re a small company, I would encourage you to aim higher, though.
 Your Welcome email can achieve open rates between 70 and 80% if you target the right audience, choose the right lead magnet and write a compelling subject line.

 If you have only 53% of new subscribers keen to open the email with the discount code, then that tells you that only 53% of the people going to your website were ready to buy something that day.